D13410N3/bore/README.md

 Similar to [localtunnel](https://github.com/localtunnel/localtunnel) and [ngrok](https://ngrok.io/), except `bore` is intended to be a highly efficient, unopinionated tool for forwarding TCP traffic that is simple to install and easy to self-host, with no frills attached.

 (`bore` totals about 400 lines of safe, async Rust code and is trivial to set up — just run a single binary for the client and server.)

+## What's New in This Fork

+This fork adds automatic reconnection capabilities to the client:
+- Automatically retries initial connection attempts with exponential backoff
+- Automatically reconnects when the connection is lost or the server restarts
+- Detailed logging to help diagnose connection issues
+- Configurable retry parameters

 ## Installation